Fishing: Fish farms

 Fish farming is the principal form of aquaculture, while other methods may fall under mariculture.
 It involves raising fish commercially in tanks or enclosures, usually for food.
 A facility that releases juvenile fish into the wild for recreational fishing or to supplement a species' natural population is generally referred to as a fish hatchery.
-Fish species raised by fish farms include salmon, carp, tilapia, catfish and trout.
+Fish species raised by fish farms include salmon, carp, tilapia, catfish, white seabass and trout.

 Increased demands on wild fisheries by commercial fishing has caused widespread overfishing.
 Fish farming offers an alternative solution to the increasing market demand for fish.

 Fish products

 Fish and fish products are consumed as food all over the world.
 With other seafoods, it provides the world's prime source of high-quality protein: 14–16 percent of the animal protein consumed worldwide.
 Over one billion people rely on fish as their primary source of animal protein.

 Fish and other aquatic organisms are also processed into various food and non-food products, such as sharkskin leather, pigments made from the inky secretions of cuttlefish, isinglass used for the clarification of wine and beer, fish emulsion used as a fertiliser, fish glue, fish oil and fish meal.

 Fish are also collected live for research and the aquarium trade.